Tributes paid to Holocaust survivor Lily Ebert after death aged 100

 Lily Ebert died peacefully at home surrounded by family, her great-grandson Dov Forman said on Wednesday.

-She suffered “unimaginable loss” when her mother, younger sister and brother were murdered in the gas chambers, but had vowed to tell her story in the years that followed.
+She suffered what her family described as “unimaginable loss” when her mother, younger sister and brother were murdered in the gas chambers, but had vowed to tell her story in the years that followed.

+The King was among those to praise her “extraordinary resilience and courage”, and said she “became an integral part of the fabric of our nation”.

 Mr Forman co-authored a bestselling book with his great-grandmother, entitled Lily’s Promise and with a foreword by the King, detailing the life she built for herself after the war.